Cluster Exploration using Informative Manifold Projections: Introduction

-Our method can be implemented on three different prior (background) knowledge cases.
-In each case, the prior knowledge is represented by a dataset whose structure we wish to remove from the obtained embeddings.
-More specifically, the cases are: \begin{itemize} \item \textbf{Attribute-based prior}.
+In this work we focus on computing data projections which filter out any cluster structure associated with some, usually unwanted, prior data knowledge.
+This knowledge reflects the practitioner's information about the data and by discarding this information from the projections, we hope to uncover unknown patterns.
+To achieve this, we jointly optimize a projection pursuit index that promotes data separability together with a variance-based objective to remove unwanted background patterns.
+Our method is applicable in three different prior (background) knowledge case scenarios, where the prior knowledge is represented by a dataset whose structure we wish to remove from the obtained embeddings.
+Specifically, the cases include: \begin{itemize} \item \textbf{Attribute-based prior}.
 In this case, the prior data consist of a subset of attributes of the high-dimensional dataset.
-We want to obtain embeddings that reveal the structure associated with the remaining attributes by discounting the structure of the attributes of the prior dataset. \item \textbf{Sample-based prior}.
-We wish to visually explore a complex dataset that consists of the combination of a reference dataset (e.g. Fashion-MNIST) and a background dataset (e.g. MNIST).
+We want to obtain embeddings that reveal the structure associated with the remaining attributes by discounting the structure of the attributes of the prior dataset.
+A naive approach to achieve this would be to discard this subset of features from the dataset.
+However, removing any features from a dataset may not necessarily factor out their variation from the lower dimensional embeddings, as different features are often correlated \cite{ctSNE}. \item \textbf{Sample-based prior}.
+We wish to visually explore a complex dataset that consists of the combination of a reference dataset (e.g., FMNIST) and a background dataset (e.g., MNIST).
 The background data modify and/or corrupt the reference dataset and we want to obtain embeddings that remove the background structure and disclose the reference one. \item \textbf{Subset-based prior}.
 The prior dataset consists of a subset of the original high-dimensional samples which are known to be similar to each other.
-By removing the structure associated with these samples, we can learn embeddings that reveal the structure of the remaining datapoints.
-Iterative visual exploration can take place in this setting by repeatedly updating the prior to include one of the clusters. \end{itemize}
+By removing the structure associated with these samples, we can learn embeddings that reveal the structure of the remaining data points.
+Iterative visual exploration can take place in this setting by repeatedly updating the prior to include the most distinct cluster of each obtained projection. \end{itemize}

-We specifically propose an efficient and effective optimization on the Stiefel manifold \cite{Stiefel1935}, which appears to empirically perform better compared to other related methods and helps circumvent numerical issues that are common in practice.